alleystoughton/PCR/README.md

 extensions `.ec` (ordinary theories) and `.eca` (abstract theories)) proving the security of PCR.

-There is also a shell script `check-all-script` for checking all theories using two SMT provers: Alt-Ergo and Z3.
+There is also a shell script `check-all-scripts` for checking all theories using two SMT provers: Alt-Ergo and Z3.

 EasyCrypt Theories